 Perhaps the strongest argument for President Trump and his campaign has been the administration’s claim of great economic success over the past four years.
 In 2017, The Tax Cuts and Jobs Act was signed into law, granting major tax cuts to corporations and the wealthy while giving the middle class decent cuts with an expiration date.

-Trump has continued to tout economic success, even during the last few months, in which we have seen a fairly high unemployment rate of 7.9% and a GDP that increased in the third quarter but still remains in the negatives for the year.
+Trump has continued to tout economic success, even during the last few months, in which we have seen an unemployment rate of 7.9% and a GDP that, while it increased in the third quarter, still remains in the negatives for the year.

-It’s odd for a President to promote their economic success in a struggling economy where 8 million Americans have recently slid into poverty.
-His administration’s counterargument to this point blames coronavirus, and emphasizes that Trump is not at fault for our current economic issues.
+It’s odd for a President to promote their economic success in a struggling economy in which 8 million Americans have recently slid into poverty.
+His administration’s counterargument to this point blames the COVID-19 pandemic, and argues that Trump is not at fault for our current economic issues.

 There are a few major issues with this.
 Firstly, Trump had little to do with the economic success prior to 2020 — he simply continued the trend that President Obama started.
 The Trump Administration didn’t pass any major economic reform that contributed to the growth of the economy — which did not continue at a higher rate under Trump than under Obama with the exception of the stock market, which has been criticized as a poor measure of economic health.

-Additionally, coronavirus isn’t entirely to blame for America’s struggling economy.
+Additionally, the pandemic isn’t entirely to blame for America’s struggling economy.
 Take the unemployment rate, which has risen 4.3% since January.
-However, the UK’s unemployment rate — which was 0.1% lower than ours in January — has only risen 0.6% in the same timeframe.
+UK’s unemployment rate — which was 0.1% lower than ours in January — has only risen 0.6% in the same timeframe.
 Since January, the unemployment rates of Switzerland, Germany, Australia, and Norway have increased by 0.6%, 1.1%, 1.3%, and 1.6% respectively.
-Canada is the only very similar country that has come close, with a 3.5% increase.
-This minimal increase in unemployment is due primarily to the usage of short-term work programs and other policy decisions that the Trump administration hasn’t even considered.
+Canada is the only comparative country that has come close, with a 3.5% increase.
+This minimal increase in unemployment in another nations is due primarily to the usage of short-term work programs and other policy decisions that the Trump administration hasn’t even considered.
 Furthermore, with the Majority Leader of the Senate being a member of his party, Trump should have been pushing Senator McConnell to consider House-passed stimulus packages such as the HEROES Act.
 Even when Federal Reserve Chair Jerome Powell said that we need stimulus to avoid an economic disaster, the President called off negotiations, instead saying that he’ll resume talks “immediately after [he] win[s]” the election.
 Now, McConnell has said that Congress will move on another package in early 2021, leaving millions of Americans who desperately need help without relief for at least two months.
+There are clear actions that this administration could have taken to mitigate the economic impact of the pandemic, akin to those taken by our allies, that it failed to take.

-Finally, arguing that the economy was thriving until now simply doesn’t make sense.
+Finally, arguing that the economy was thriving until now as a record of economic success simply doesn’t make sense.
 The President admitting that they were doing well until faced with a crisis shows that they aren’t a solid leader.
 Thoughtful governing involves responding to crises, not throwing up your hands and saying that it’s out of your control and that you don’t take responsibility for your failure to lead the country.

 Trump has also touted his foreign policy as a major success.
 Frankly, it hasn’t been.